m3tti/m3tti.github.io/borkweb-babashkas-first-webframework.md

     [:div#cljs]
     (c/cljs-module "counter")))
 ```
-Thats it a fully working preact component rendered on the server on the fly without the need of any javascript/nodejs build step.
+That's it, a fully working Preact component rendered on the server on the fly without the need for any JavaScript/Node.js build step.

-## What else is included?
+## What Else is Included?
-Well yeah some quality of live stuff like static file handling, compojuresque router functions build on top of ruuter.
-This is due to the fact that ring and compojure uses some stuff that don't work with [babashka](https://babashka.org/).
-Of course we had to fork one thing. ring-anti-forgery doesn't work with [babashka](https://babashka.org/) due to the reliance on apache.commons stuff.
-But the [fork](https://github.com/m3tti/ring-anti-forgery/) is really lightweight it replaces only some base64 encoding thing that was used from apache.commons and can be easily implemented by java native functions.
-One bigger thing that was included is a login and register functionality which is based on postgresql (next.jdbc or [babashka](https://babashka.org/) sql) and some [custom hashing code](https://github.com/m3tti/borkweb/blob/master/src/utils/encryption.clj) that works on java native hashing functinalities.
-It was added because be honest who likes to implement user login and registration for every project all the time and have you ever had the need to not have a login form.
+Well, yeah, some quality of life stuff like static file handling, Compojure-esque router functions built on top of Router.
+This is due to the fact that Ring and Compojure use some stuff that don't work with [Babashka](Https://Babashka.Org).
+Of course, we had to fork one thing.
+Ring-anti-forgery doesn't work with [Babashka](Https://Babashka.Org) due to the reliance on Apache Commons stuff.
+But the fork is really lightweight; it replaces only some base64 encoding thing that was used from Apache Commons and can be easily implemented by Java native functions.
+One bigger thing that was included is a login and registration functionality, which is based on PostgreSQL (next.jdbc or [Babashka](Https://Babashka.Org) SQL) and some custom hashing code that works on Java native hashing functionalities.
+It was added because, honestly, who likes to implement user login and registration for every project all the time, and have you ever had the need to not have a login form?

-I don't know what to tell more about it :D. That's [borkweb](https://github.com/m3tti/borkweb) i hope you like it.
+I don't know what to tell more about it :D. That's [Borkweb](Https://Github.Com/M3tti/Borkweb); I hope you like it.